origamiofficial/docker-pihole-unbound/README.md

 ![alt text](https://raw.githubusercontent.com/origamiofficial/docker-pihole-unbound/main/banner.png)

+## Notice Board [HELP WANTED]

+> Development for the `development-v6` tag is currently on hold.
+The `development-v6` tag uses Alpine Linux.
+If you're familiar with Alpine, we encourage you to check out the [Dockerfile-Dev-V6](https://github.com/origamiofficial/docker-pihole-unbound/blob/main/Dockerfile-Dev-V6) file.
+Your contributions are highly appreciated!

 ## Supported Architectures

 We utilise the docker buildx for multi-platform awareness.
 More information is available from docker [here](https://docs.docker.com/buildx/working-with-buildx/).